On the use of ferroelectric material in the detection of dark matter axions: The KTO ferroelectric as a tuning element

-The first case where $T>T_c$ is more desirable for tunable microwave applications because it avoids the hysteresis, making easier the permittivity shift with the voltage/temperature change \cite{Spartak}.
-That is the reason why we have looked for a material with very low $T_c$, since we will take data at cryogenic temperatures.
-As a consequence, the cryogenic operation temperature has to satisfy this requirement.\\

-The KTO material is an incipient ferroelectric with properties very similar to those of STO and Calcium Titanate ($CaTiO_3$ or CTO).
-Although KTO and STO have many similarities, the first material maintains the cubic structure at very low temperatures just decreasing its loss tangent between room temperature and $5$ K. This is not the case for the STO material \cite{Skoromets:2016,Geyer:2005}.
-The losses of KTO are lower than those of STO \cite{Geyer:2005}.
-These properties make KTO single crystals interesting for the development of microwave tuning at cryogenic temperatures.\\
+The KTO material is an incipient ferroelectric material with properties very similar to those of STO and Calcium Titanate (CaTiO$_3$ or CTO) \cite{Skoromets:2016}.
+Although KTO and STO have many similarities, the first material maintains the cubic structure at very low temperatures just decreasing its loss tangent between room temperature and $5$~K although this is not the case for the STO material \cite{Skoromets:2016,Geyer:2005,Tagantsev:2003}.
+These lower losses make KTO single crystals interesting for the development of microwave tuning systems at cryogenic temperatures.\\

-It should be noted that KTO single crystals have not been comprehensively studied in the $1$ - $4$ K and mK temperature ranges \cite{Geyer:2005}.
-In \cite{Geyer:2005}, the microwave dielectric properties of single-crystal incipient quantum ferroelectrics have been measured at cryogenic temperatures using cylindrical sample as $TE_{0n1}$ and quasi-$TE_{011}$ dielectric resonators.
-No ferroelectric phase transition was observed, and KTO remains paraelectric down to $5.4$~K, which is consistent with theoretical predictions.
-The results show that the dielectric constant is greatly reduced in the presence of a DC electric field.
-At zero bias, the dielectric constant increases to about $4500$ on cooling, but appears to saturate at liquid helium temperatures \cite{Geyer:2005}.
-No dielectric relaxation is observed in single crystals below the soft-mode frequency, which lies in the THz range.\\
+It should be noted that KTO single crystals have not been comprehensively studied in the $1$ - $4$~K and mK temperature ranges \cite{Geyer:2005}.
+In \cite{Geyer:2005}, the microwave dielectric properties of high purity KTO ferroelectrics have been measured at $T=4$~K using a cylindrical sample as $TE_{0n1}$ and quasi-$TE_{011}$ dielectric resonators.
+In comparison with single-crystal $SrTiO_3$, the $KTaO_3$ does not undergoes a phase transition at cryogenic temperatures.
+KTO remains paraelectric down to $5.4$~K, which is consistent with theoretical predictions.
+Thus, its dielectric loss tangent would be expected to generally decrease with decreasing temperature.
+This expected decrease of the dielectric loss tangent with temperature from $300$ to $4$~K over the frequency range from $1$ to $10$~GHz was demonstrated in \cite{Geyer:2005}.
+At zero bias, the dielectric constant increases to about $\varepsilon_r=4500$ on cryogenic cooling (from $\sim10$ to $4$~K), but saturates at liquid helium temperatures \cite{Geyer:2005}.\\

-In summary, ferroelectric materials (as KTO) at cryogenic temperatures could allow the development of a remarkably high tuning range system with very low losses.
-In \cite{Geyer:2005} we can find the most accurate measurements to date of the Potassium Tantalate material at cryogenic temperatures.
-Crystals of $99.99$~$\%$ purity are commercially available in \cite{KTaO3}.\\
+In summary, KTO at cryogenic temperatures could allow the development of an electronic tuning system with very low losses.
+Crystals of $99.99\, \%$ purity are commercially available in \cite{KTaO3}.